Anomalous Andreev interferometer: Study of an anomalous Josephson junction coupled to a normal wire: Josephson junction with Rashba SOC

 \subsection{Current along the \texorpdfstring{$x$}{} wire}

-We start by solving the linearized Usadel equation, Eq.~(3) of the main text, with the appropriate boundary conditions - Eq.~(4).
+We start by solving the linearized Usadel equation, Eq.~\eqref{Usadel Rashba}, with the appropriate boundary conditions - Eq.~\eqref{BC_Rashba_components}.
 First, let us note that the retarded and advanced anomalous Green's functions (GFs) in Nambu-spin space have the following structure

 where $\hat{\bar{X}}=\mathcal{T}\hat{X}\mathcal{T}^{-1}$, and $\mathcal{T}=i \sigma_2 \mathcal{K}$ is the time-reversal transformation, with $\mathcal{K}$ being the complex conjugate operation.
 Moreover, we can relate $\check{f}^A$ to $\check{f}^R$ as